tridentstream/setups/linux-docker/README.rst

 Docker installer
 ================================================

-Install Tridentstream Media Server as a normal user on a (potentially shared) server running linux.
+This guide explains how to get Tridentstream Media Server up and running on a server where you have access to Docker.

 .. contents::